AEmilioDiStefano/ssh-raspberry-pi-beginners-guide/README.md

 - Micro SD card with at least 32 gigabytes of storage  (and a way to connect it to your personal computer)

-## Get Raspberry Pi Imager
+## Install Raspberry Pi Imager

-**1.** If you have nto done so already, go to the *[Raspberry Pi website](https://www.raspberrypi.com/software/)* and download the Raspberry Pi imager for your personal computer's operating system (Windows, Mac, Linux).
+**1.** If you have no tdone so already, go to the *[Raspberry Pi website](https://www.raspberrypi.com/software/)* and download the Raspberry Pi imager for your personal computer's operating system (Windows, Mac, Linux).

 ![host-and-port](images/1-raspberry_pi_imager_download.png)